top of page

 Vee followed up in 2021 with a collaboration with element rock enigma Spectre Tapes on a track titled Cruel Saviour, which has to date garnered over 1 million Spotify streams, and then the 70s-via-90s inspired single Only Just, a "layered, sultry slow burn" (Newcastle Live), that explores the multiplicity of Vee's persona as she navigates the diverse and varied roles of musician, mother, advocate and academic.

-While the future of live music remains uncertain, Vee continues to solidify her place as one of the most enduring independent artists in Australia.
+Vee continues to solidify her place as one of the most enduring independent artists in Australia.

 RECORDINGS: